jerry9871/CausalLinkSim/README.md

 - Electrostatic force is a fundamental property of the particle (fermion) and its charge (Gauss's law) and the action quanta (boson) are distributed across causal links (my claim).
 - The particle is not a point, but a potentiality for interaction.
 Causal link is as fundamental as the particle itself, or more.
 Space is a container for fermionic particles (endings of the causal links), and the links live in the quantum substrate.
 - Causal links replace bosons - mediators of the interaction.
 They themselves are not causaly linked to anything.
-This reflets the facts that in conventional theory, bosons always travel at the speed of light and they are not observed as particles.
+This reflets the facts that in conventional theory, bosons always travel at the speed of light along null trajectories and they are not observed as particles.
+- Does the discreteness of causal links cause the quantum effects we observe in spacetime?
+- By applying a variant of gaguge theory to the causal links (close to the end), can we obtain the strong and weak nuclear forces?
 - Transactional interpretation of quantum mechanics?
-Does the discreteness of causal links cause the quantum effects we observe in spacetime?
+Is my proposal version of the John Wheeler's absorber theory?
+This theory involves a backward popagation.
+Recently they added mechanism of handshake between particles through offer waves, etc. Result of the handshake is the decission on where the quantum will be delivered.
+Can we implement this in the simulation?
+Currently, we deliver the action everywhere homogenously.
 - I see virtual immediate action at the beginning of the causal link and symmetricity of propagation.
 Can the causal link be the mechanism of quantum entanglement?
-- By applying a variant of gaguge theory to the causal links (close to the end), can we obtain the strong and weak nuclear forces?
 - **Speculation**: Causal links participate in causal sets.
 Universe "computationally optimizes" itself, so links in irrelevant causal sets are not evaluated.
 If a causal set is absolutely isolated, the superposition doesn't collapse and the potentiality doesn't translate into observable fermionic particles.
 Physicists came with wave functions and Schrodinger equation to describe the potentiality, but it doesn't represent a physical entity.
 I speculate that when the universe's substrate is forced to evaluate a causal link from one enclosed set to another, this is what we call observation and when the entire set's wave function collapses.
 The question of what is the ultimate triggerer of the collapse remains open.
+Accepting that all causal links are evaluated constantly would require computational complexity of the universe O(x^2), which is against my intuition.

 ## Acknowledgements